Udangudi: Origin of name

-The name Udangudi might have been derived from two Tamil words.
-"Udai" means the thorny tree (Acacia planifrons) which is abundant in that area.
-"Kudi" refers to a village or a human settlement.
-The two words when joined together its pronounced as "Udangudi".

-Some people told this is the village having equal number of Hindu, Christian and Muslims.
-They lived here with a close relationship.
-So it named as 'Udangudi'.
+Here the Hindu (Ayya worship, Nattar worship, Saiva worship), Muslim and Christian people live together in equal numbers and in unity, so the name "Udangudi" came to be.
+The name 'Udangudi' is also believed to have originated from the abundance of 'Udaimaram' (trees) in the village.

 Economy

 BHEL power plant

 2x660 MW, Stage-I LOA issued to M/s BHEL for Design, Engineering, Manufacture, Supply, erection, testing and commissioning of complete 2x660MW coal based Supercritical thermal power project, Udangudi Stage I, on Engineering, Procurement and Construction basis for a value of Rs.7359 crores on 7.12.17.

+Udangudi Power Plant has started its test run in 2025.